petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-liferay-as-a-headless-platform.md

 	-u "test@liferay.com:learn"
 ```

 The most relevant documentation is also available at `[server]:[port]/o/[api-name]/[api-version]/openapi.[yaml or json]` in a raw format.
-The documentation is available on [SwaggerHub](https://app.swaggerhub.com/search?owner=liferayinc), but may not match if you are running a previous version.
+Documentation is also available on [SwaggerHub](https://app.swaggerhub.com/search?owner=liferayinc), but may not match if you are running a previous version.

 To view the OpenAPI specifications for all the APIs, use your browser and access `[server]:[port]/o/api?endpoint=[server]:[port]/o/openapi/openapi.json`. (e.g. http://localhost:8080/o/api?endpoint=http://localhost:8080/o/openapi/openapi.json).
 Or download the full list in JSON format or YAML format with cURL.
 For example: